-Home Decor takes a zero-tolerance approach to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.
+Home Decor GB Ltd take a zero-tolerance approach to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.
 We are also committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
 We expect the same high standards from all of our contractors, consultants, suppliers and other business partners, and expect our supply chain to impose the same standards on their own supply chain.

-Home Decor encourages openness and transparency and any person that raises a genuine concern in good faith under this policy will be supported by the business, even if they turn out to be mistaken.
+Home Decor encourage openness and transparency and any person that raises a genuine concern in good faith under this policy will be supported by the business, even if they turn out to be mistaken.
 We will investigate all genuine concerns which are raised in connection with this policy and our employees are encouraged to act without any fear of reprisal.
 If an employee believes or suspects that there has been a breach of this policy, or a breach may occur in the future, they must notify their line manager in the first instance.
 Home Decor will do everything it can to protect the confidentiality if this has been requested by an employee.
 Following an internal investigation, Home Decor may decide to alert the police.
 We are committed to ensuring no one suffers any detrimental treatment as a result of reporting in good faith any suspicion they might have.
 If an employee considers that they have suffered any such treatment, then they should inform the HR Department immediately.

 Any employee found to be in breach of this Policy will face disciplinary action, which could result in dismissal for misconduct or gross misconduct.
 Any claims or allegations which are found to be malicious or vexatious will result in disciplinary action being taken against the individual.
 We may terminate our relationship with other individuals and organisations working on our behalf if they are found to be breach this policy.

-Chief Operating Officer
+Chief Executive Officer